Kaiwawa/AutoMine-NEW-CP/README.md

 # Download and Install
->1 - Download 'icon.ico' and 'automine.exe' from the [releases](https://github.com/Kaiwawa/AutoMine-NEW-CP/releases) page
+>1 - Download 'icon.ico' and 'automine.exe' from the [releases](https://github.com/Kaiwawa/AutoMine-NEW-CP/releases) page.
 >2 - Put them toghether in a folder and run the 'automine.exe'.
 >3 - Press start and enjoy a fun afk farm.